dxdez/eol-ofc-functions/README.md

 - `at` (required for `periodic-lumpsum-investment` mode): The amount value for today.
 - `acr` (required for `leveraged-required-lumpsum`, `leveraged-value-amount`, and `leveraged-value-balance-after-loan` modes): The annual compounding rate as a decimal value.

-### Examples and Additional Notes
+### Examples
 The following are examples of the future amount function.

-Future Amount with Periodic Investment
+Future Amount with Periodic Investment<br/>
 `GET /api/fa?mode=periodic-investment&ra=100&ar=1000&dy=5&dm=0&fr=annually`

-Future Amount with Lump Sum Investment
+Future Amount with Lump Sum Investment<br/>
 `GET /api/fa?mode=lumpsum-investment&ra=15&ar=5&dy=10&dm=1`

-Future Amount with Periodic and Lump Sum Investments `GET /api/fa?mode=periodic-lumpsum-investment&ra=1&ar=5&at=5000&dy=10&dm=1&fr=monthly`
+Future Amount with Periodic and Lump Sum Investments<br/>
+`GET /api/fa?mode=periodic-lumpsum-investment&ra=1&ar=5&at=5000&dy=10&dm=1&fr=monthly`

-Future Amount of Leveraged Investment
+Future Amount of Leveraged Investment<br/>
 `GET /api/fa?mode=leveraged-value-amount&ra=1000&dy=10&acr=0.08`

-Future Amount Required for Leveraged Investment (Lump Sum) `GET /api/fa?mode=leveraged-required-lumpsum&ra=1000&dy=5&acr=0.10`
+Future Amount Required for Leveraged Investment (Lump Sum)<br/>
+`GET /api/fa?mode=leveraged-required-lumpsum&ra=1000&dy=5&acr=0.10`

-Future Amount of Leveraged Investment After Loan Deduction `GET /api/fa?mode=leveraged-value-balance-after-loan&ra=1000&dy=10&acr=0.08`
+Future Amount of Leveraged Investment After Loan Deduction<br/>
+`GET /api/fa?mode=leveraged-value-balance-after-loan&ra=1000&dy=10&acr=0.08`

+&nbsp;
 ## Major Purchase

 Calculates the required amount of money that needs to be saved on a regular basis in order to reach a specified financial goal, such as a down payment on a home or a college education.

+&nbsp;
 ## Capital Depletion

 ### Description